pstrobl96/talks/kcd/czsk/2023/prusa-prometheus-grafana/SPEAK.md

 My name is Pavel Strobl and I work at Prusa Research as DevOps engineer.
 My main goal is to make sure that our web services like eshop, knowledgebase or Printables works.
 I'm in charge of observability and infrastructure and I at least try to not to destroy our cluster.
 And I make pretty dashboards with cute panels.

-Apart of that I enjoy making hardware devices even tho it is long time ago when I've made one.
+I also enjoy making hardware devices even tho it is long time ago when I've made one.
 I like cars, driving them and going for trackdays.
 As a bonus, I can make my own beer, in the future with monitoring.

 ## What is Prometheus exporter?